 - Fold in the pecans.

-- Pour mixture into 12 muffin silicone cups or paper cups (to use the latter, you need a muffin form).
+- Using a spoon, scoop mixture into 12 muffin silicone or paper cups (to use the latter, you need a muffin form).
+Mixture will be thick.

 - Bake for 30 to 40 minutes, or until tops are brown and firm.

 If you’re looking for more easy desserts that won’t bog down your hormones, I invite you to check out my cookbook Cooking for Hormone Balance.
 It’s filled with 125 low sugar and anti-inflammatory recipes that are free of gluten, dairy, soy, corn, and nightshades.
 You’ll also get clear, concise action plans for what to remove and add to your daily diet to regain hormonal balance, including guides for specific conditions based on current research.
 Get your copy here.